November 5, 2025

 Method 2: Switch to a flexible foundation

-If you currently use a rigid platform, consider adjustable slats or an adjustable base that allows a slight bend at the knees.
-Even a subtle articulation reduces tension on your lower back and makes the mattress feel more forgiving.
+If you currently use a rigid platform, consider flexible slats or an adjustable base with slight knee/head lift.
+Even subtle articulation reduces tension on your lower back and makes the mattress feel more forgiving.
+Test both flat and lightly elevated positions.

 Method 3: Layer plush bedding strategically

-Add a quilted cotton or wool mattress pad beneath your fitted sheet.
-Unlike foam toppers, these pads breathe easily while adding a hint of cushion.
-Combine with high-thread-count percale or sateen sheets that feel smoother against skin.
+Add a quilted cotton or wool mattress pad under the fitted sheet.
+Unlike bulky toppers, these pads breathe while adding micro-cushion.
+Pair with smooth percale or sateen sheets to reduce friction and make the surface feel softer against skin.

 Method 4: Manual break-in sessions

-Spend five minutes each day crawling or gently walking across the mattress to distribute pressure evenly.
+Spend five minutes daily crawling or gently walking across the mattress to distribute pressure evenly.
 Focus on stubborn zones like shoulders and hips.
-This accelerates the softening process without damaging the support core.
+This accelerates softening without harming the support core.

 Method 5: Adjust pillows and sleep posture